CCA-Public/digital-archives-manual/guides/stabilization.md

 ##### Disk-imaging from the command-line
  * On the disk-imaging workstation (DSK-065-14), open the command prompt from the Start menu.
- * **Recording errors:** If you need to record the standard output and the standard errors from your processing, you can use the fcimage command to direct the both to a log file.
+ * **Recording errors:** If you need to record the standard output and the standard errors from your processing, you can use the fcimage command to direct both of them to a log file.
 First, set the command prompt to the path of your project folder.
 Make sure you are located on the proper server:
 ```
 cd Users\username\Desktop\ARCH222229
 ```